mvcss/mvcss.github.com/source/components/index.md

 # Components

 Components are common assemblies of the tools in Foundation.
 Sometimes, these are all we need to achieve the styling required.
+You will frequently use Components to build your Structures.

 We included five common Components by default: